mockoon/cli/README.md

 ### `mockoon start`

 Starts a mock API from a Mockoon's export file environment.
 As an export file can contain multiple environments, you can indicate the one you want to run by specifying its index in the file or its name.
 The process will be created by default with the name and port of the Mockoon's environment.
-This values can be overriden by using the `--port` and `--pname` flags.
+You can override these values by using the `--port` and `--pname` flags.

 ```
 USAGE